Can tides explain the low dark matter density in Fornax?: Results

-Now that we have established that the majority of our Fornax analogues are able to lose dark matter from the inner 1~kpc due to tidal effects, we wish to compare their dark matter profiles to the profile inferred for Fornax from its stellar kinematics by \citet{heating}.
-Their work used a high-order Jeans analysis method, GRAVSPHERE, to infer the dark matter density distribution in Fornax.
+Now that we have established that the majority of our Fornax analogues are able to lose dark matter from the inner 1~kpc due to tidal effects, we wish to compare their dark matter density profiles to the profile inferred for Fornax from its stellar kinematics by \citet{heating}.
+Their work used a high-order Jeans analysis method, {\sc GravSphere}, to infer the dark matter density distribution in Fornax.
 The validity of the method has been extensively tested in \citet{gravsphere}, \citet{readdraco} and \citet{tobeta}.

-In the top left panel of Fig.~\ref{fig7}, we show the enclosed density profiles of our analogue Fornaxes at the time they had their maximum dark matter mass (blue) and at the present day (black).
+In the top left panel of Fig.~\ref{fig8}, we show the density profiles of our Fornax analogues at the time they had their maximum dark matter mass (blue) and at the present day (black).
 It is clear that the inner density has diminished in these galaxies after infall.
-A number of present-day enclosed central densities appear compatible within the 68-95$^{\rm th}$~per~cent confidence levels with the result of \citealt{heating} (green shaded bands).
-However, there is an important caveat.
-Approximately on the scale of 2.8$\epsilon\approx380$~pc (where $\epsilon$ is the gravitational softening parameter), the dark matter profiles flatten due to numerical resolution effects.
+A number of present-day density profiles appear compatible within the 68-95$^{\rm th}$~per~cent confidence levels with the result of \citealt{heating} (green shaded bands).
+However, there are two important caveats.
+Approximately on the scale of 2.8$\epsilon\approx380$~pc (where $\epsilon$ is the gravitational softening parameter), the dark matter profiles flatten due to resolution effects \citep{ludlowa}.
+Another important effect is the flattening of the density profiles due to collisional relaxation.
 A robust prediction for the convergence radius of density profiles comes from \citet{power}, who show that NFW profiles are converged at the radius where the collisional relaxation timescale, $t_{\rm relax}\approx 0.6t_0$, where $t_0$ is the age of the Universe.
-This corresponds to approximately 0.6~kpc for our dwarfs. \citet{noproblem} have carried out a convergence study of the various resolution levels in APOSTLE.
-They propose a simple relation to `correct' the enclosed mass profiles such that they would converge to those of a higher resolution simulation.
-The correction is:
+This corresponds to approximately 0.6~kpc for our dwarfs.